 N N

-For Touchstone files, each unused port and its corresponding Terminal_number may be terminated by the EDA tool in simulation with a resistor connected to the model’s reference terminal, whose value is defined by the port reference impedance in the Touchstone file.
+For Touchstone files, each unused port and its corresponding Terminal_number may be terminated by the EDA tool in simulation with a resistor whose value corresponds to the Unused_port_termination subparameter entry.
+The resistor is connected to the model’s reference terminal.

 Terminal_type The Terminal_type is a string that identifies whether the terminal is a supply or I/O terminal and whether the terminal is connected at the buffer, die pad, or pin level.
 (Note that “I/O” in this context is a synonym for “signal”, as opposed to “supply” or “”rail”; it is not intended to imply model type as used in the “Model_type” subparameter).
 Furthermore, if the terminal is connected to a buffer supply rail, the Terminal_type identifies to which specific buffer rail the terminal is connected.
 The Terminal_type shall be one of the following: